Tander/vs_updater/README.md

   You may do this by typing:
       vsupdater.py configure /path/to/your/server/
-  Also you can modify config file to get more control over paths vsupdater will use.
+  Also you can modify config file directly if you want.

   Then you may run update:
       vsupdater.py update